 Financial Planning Advice for Senior Living in West Chester, PA

 The Hickman Senior Living Community in West Chester is a wonderful choice for yourself or for a loved one.
-Of course, consideration of the cost of living with us will be a big part of your decision, and there are many financial options that could help.
+Of course, consideration of the cost of living and navigating the journey of aging will be a big part of your decision, and there are many financial options that could help.
 Here is a brief summary of funding resources you might consider.
 As always, if you need any additional help, feel free to contact us.

 Personal Savings, Income and Investments

 For most people, personal income and savings are the first funding source considered in financial planning for senior living.
 You’ll want to review your available funds including any income you receive from pension payments or Social Security benefits, as well as funds you may have in savings and retirement accounts.